JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ## Shazam integration
 - Activate the mic to detect a song
 - Afterwards search for that song and open the track details page

+## Supabase emails Design
+- Style the emails that supabase sends for email confirmation/reset password and everything else that we will use

 ##### Loading spinner size prop